silverprize/materialdrive/README.md

 =
 - Google oauth2
 - File navigation
+- File delete, copy, move
-- new document or folder by fab
+- Fab for new document or folder

 Consist of
 =